-Simply Good Foods believes that Ms. Ghez's consumer analyst background, coupled with extensive financial and investment experience, make her well qualified to serve as a director.
+We believe Ms. Ghez's consumer financial analyst background, coupled with extensive financial and investment experience as described in detail above, make her well qualified to serve as a director.

 Committee(s): Audit and Nominating & Corporate Governance (Chair)

 - Since 2003, Ms. Ghez has been a cofounding partner of Circle Financial Group, LLC, an integrated private wealth management group of ten professional women. - In 2004, Ms. Ghez was a Portfolio Manager, Consumer Sector for Perry Capital LLC, a hedge fund.